Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

   How to set up a cluster of test machines for load generation.
 ---

+XLT enables you to develop and run test scenarios for your application on your own machine, however a load test requires a lot of virtual users executing these test scenarios at the same time, which is a task best solved with the help of a distributed load generation environment, i.e. a cluster of test machines that generate the load that you defined.
+XLT ships with tools to help you set up your cluster using Google Cloud or Amazon Web Services - and this page contains an overview of how to use them.

 ## Google Cloud (GC)

 ### Setting up gcloud